sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

         - Here we use path definition [not implying distinct](https://en.wikipedia.org/wiki/Path_(graph_theory)#Walk,_trail,_and_path) (i.e. walk) as the book 10.4 definition 1
         - > This is a contradiction
           because $u$ and $v$ are already disconnected.
+        - Here T' may mean G'.
-        - This shows *explicitly* for the 2 components.
+        - This proof shows *explicitly* for the 2 components.
       - We can also prove this [more easily](https://qr.ae/pKdIbP)
         > adding an edge may connect two of them but it can't do anything for the third. so if 3 or more after the removal, there must be 2 or more components in the original, contradiction.